Skip to content

 semaphore.canAcquire([key]);

-This method is synchronous, and returns true if a lock can be immediately acquired, false otherwise.
+This synchronous method returns true if a lock can be immediately acquired, and false otherwise.

 This function reduces boilerplate when using acquire and release.
-It returns a promise, which resolves once fn has completed.
+It returns a promise that resolves when fn completes.
 It is functionally equivalent to:

 try {